Episynlestes

 Episynlestes is a genus of damselflies in the family Synlestidae.

 Species of Episynlestes are large damselflies, dull bronze black in colour with pale markings and a white tip to their tails.
 They often perch with their wings outspread.

 They are endemic to north-eastern Australia, where they inhabit streams.

+Etymology

+The genus name Episynlestes is derived from the Greek ἐπί (epi, "upon", "over" or "additional to"), combined with Synlestes, a genus name derived from the Greek σύν (syn, "together") and Lestes, itself derived from the Greek λῃστής (lēstēs, "robber").
+The name refers to its relationship to Synlestes as an additional allied genus.

 Species

 The genus Episynlestes includes the following species: